Victorious3/vanila-gan/README.md

 ReLU<br />
 Fully connected layer<br />
 TanH (to clip the image to be in the range of [-1,1])<br />
-The output feature here is also 784,and the input feature is same as dim.
+The output feature here is also 784, and the input feature is equal to dim.
 ```
 class GeneratorNet(torch.nn.Module):